Kazi Nazrul Islam: Career

-Nazrul believed in the equality of women, a view his contemporaries considered revolutionary, as expressed in his poem Naari (women).
-Nazrul's poems strongly emphasised the confluence of the roles of both sexes and their equal importance to life.
+Nazrul Islam believed in the equality of women, a view his contemporaries considered revolutionary, as expressed in his poem Naari (women).
+Nazrul Islam's poems strongly emphasised the confluence of the roles of both sexes and their equal importance to life.
 His poem "Barangana" (Prostitute) stunned society with its depiction of prostitutes who he addresses in the poem as "mother".

-In the poem, Nazrul accepts the prostitute as a human being first, reasoning that this person was breastfed by a noble woman and belonged to the race of "mothers and sisters"; he criticises society's negative views on prostitutes.
+In the poem, Nazrul Islam accepts the prostitute as a human being first, reasoning that this person belonged to the "race of mothers and sisters"; he criticises society's negative views on prostitutes.